When Brooklyn Met Seville: Plot

 Facing eviction from her home in a rough Sevillian neighborhood, Carmen decides to scam an agency into renting a room to Ariel Brooklyn (an Afro-American foreign student from a well-off family) in exchange of €700.
 Meanwhile, Carmen's daughter, Ana, is desperate to leave the neighborhood.

 Production

 Directed by Vicente Villanueva, the film was written by Juan Apolo and Nacho La Casa.

 Featuring a budget of around 2.6 million €, the film was produced by Capitán Araña and Pecado Films alongside 700 pavos AIE, with the participation of RTVE, Canal Sur and Movistar+, support from the Junta de Andalucía and funding from ICAA, ICO and Crea SGR.
 Shooting began in Alcalá de Guadaíra by July 2020.

 Composed by Riki Rivera, the score feature songs performed by Gerónimo Rauch, Vanesa Martín and Miguel Poveda.

 Release

-The film was presented on 9 June 2021 at the 24th Málaga Spanish Film Festival (FCME), as part of the festival's official selection, but out of competition.
+The film was presented on 9 June 2021 at the 24th Málaga Film Festival, as part of the festival's official selection, but out of competition.
 Distributed by Filmax, the film was theatrically released in Spain on 17 September 2021.